open/close all folders

 Anime & Manga

-- Kakashi Hatake is practically the trademark of this...he's not the fastest shinobi (Naruto, Minato, and A comfortably outspeed him), the strongest (Naruto, Tsunade, A, and Gai outperform him here), the best with genjutsu (Itachi and Kurenai are better), or the best at Taijutsu (Gai, A, and Tsunade are better).
-Despite mastering 1000 ninjutsu due to his Sharingan, he's not the best in any element or clone use, and he's not the smartest (Shikamaru and Shikaku are smarter, Minato goes without saying), but he's got a balance of all these skills to be one of Konoha's best (if not the best) Jonin, Hokage Candidate, AND third general of the Fourth Shinobi World War.
+- Kakashi Hatake is practically the trademark of this...he's not the fastest shinobi (Naruto, Minato, and A comfortably outspeed him), the strongest (Naruto, Tsunade, A, Onoki and Gai outperform him here), the best with genjutsu (Itachi and Kurenai are better), or the best at Taijutsu (Gai, A, and Tsunade are better).
+Despite mastering 1000 ninjutsu due to his Sharingan, he's not the best in any element or clone use, and he's not the smartest (Shikamaru and Shikaku are smarter, Minato goes without saying), but he's got a balance of all these skills to be one of Konoha's best (if not the best) Jonin, Hokage Candidate, third general of the Fourth Shinobi World War, AND the Sixth Hokage.

 - Sasuke Uchiha was also this in Part 1, especially during the Chuunin Exams.
 He wasn't the fastest (Rock Lee), the strongest (Choji), the smartest (Shikamaru, Sakura, Shino), the best at chakra control (Sakura, Hinata), the best at Taijutsu (Rock Lee, Neji, Hinata), the most perceptive (Kiba, Shino, Hinata, Neji), he wasn't the most skilled with weapons (Tenten), and he didn't have the greatest chakra reserves (Gaara, Naruto), but he had good aptitude in all these areas, making him one of the most dangerous students in the Chuunin Exams.